wso2-attic/is-connectors/tiqr/README.txt

-Clone tiqrClient project from https://github.com/Shakila/tiqrClient.git

-tiqrClient project is used to access the tiqr php library.
-It can be run with the php builtin web server.

 Do the following:

-Navigate to tiqrClient/ by issuing the command mentioned below. cd tiqrClient
+Navigate to tiqr-client/ by issuing the command mentioned below. cd tiqrClient

 Install dependencies using Composer: